Dr. J. Carl Laney

 Harry Olsen has been planting churches since 1969.
 As the son of Missionary parents, his first solo church plant was in South Africa as well as having participated in two other church plants there previous to that.
 Since marrying his wife Carol in 1974 they have started eight churches together and overseen the starting of many others.
 Harry and Carol met at Multnomah Bible College in 1972 while Harry was completing his senior year and Carol was completing the Grad Program having already received her RN credential.

-The Olsen's have three grown children and a quiver full of grandchildren.
+The Olsen's have three grown children and six grandchildren.

 After spending 40 years in Christian School Administration, Louis was appointed by Missions Door as the Dean of Education for CB Matrix, the new distance learning program for training church leaders.